robertbiswas/Collection-of-Soft-Reject-Reasons-HTML-Template-for-Themeforest/html-soft-reject-reasons.md

+# Soft Reject Reasons of HTML5 Template for Themeforest

 1. Please avoid trailing commas at the end of JS Objects.
 For example: { value_1: 5, value_2: 5, };

 2. Make sure the CSS file is well documented with proper table of contents. ex:http://www.smashingmagazine.com/2008/05/02/improving-code-readability-with-css-styleguides/